The Walther Model 7

 I wasn’t able to obtain an original magazine for my Model 7, but my Model 8 did come with its original magazine, which is

-of every 8-shot magazine.
+every 8-shot magazine.
 However, the original Model 8 magazine functioned flawlessly in my Model 7.
-Since I had discovered that the Models 7 and 8 use identical
+Since I had discovered that the Models 7 and 8 use identical magazines

-magazines, I ordered a +5% replacement spring for a Model 8 from Wolff Springs, and installed it the model 7
+, I ordered a +5% replacement spring for a Model 8 from Wolff Springs, and installed it the model 7 magazine.
+I also

-that run inside the frame on the right side of the gun.
-The Model 7’s connector engages the sear near the top of the frame,
+inside the frame on the right side of the gun.
+The Model 7’s connector engages the sear near the top of the frame, whereas the

-whereas the Model 8’s connector engates the sear from below, down inside the grip.
-You can see from the photograph that
+Model 8’s connector engates the sear from below, down inside the grip.
+You can see from the photograph that the Model 7

-the Model 7 has a slightly longer barrel than the Model 8.
-Both guns have a coil spring at the rear that tensions the hammer
+has a slightly longer barrel than the Model 8.
+Both guns have a coil spring at the rear that tensions the hammer and the magazine

 Copyright 2007-2013 by Ed Buffaloe.
 All rights reserved.